Hollywood PD Confirms Body Found In Burning Car Now A Homicide Investigation

 For the family who lives just feet away from that fire, they’re grateful that someone woke them up, allowing their family and home to be spared.

 “It really is creepy because there was a fire started behind our house.
 On top of that, we were dead asleep,” the woman said.
-“If somebody didn’t call the police quick enough, we would all be dead, and there are four kids in this house,” she said.MORE NEWS: World War II-Era Plane Crashes Into Ocean Filled With People During Cocoa Beach Air Show
+“If somebody didn’t call the police quick enough, we would all be dead, and there are four kids in this house,” she said.MORE NEWS: South Dade NAACP President Dwight Bullard Says Derek Chauvin Being Found Guilty ‘A Glimmer Of Hope’ But Fight Isn’t Over

 If you have information, contact Broward Crime Stoppers at (954) 493-TIPS.